chazlarson/Plex-Meta-Manager-Wiki/home/guides/scheduling.md

    /path/to/plex-meta-manager/pmm-venv/bin/python /path/to/plex-meta-manager/plex_meta_manager.py --config /path/to/plex-meta-manager/config/config.yml --run
    ```

-   NOTE: This is assuming you created the `pmm-venv` virtual environment as described in the [Local Walkthrough](local)
+   NOTE: This is assuming you created the `pmm-venv` virtual environment as described in the [Local Walk-through](local)

 2. Open the system crontab for editing: